 The five types of integral domains with prime ideal factorization properties can be generalized to rings with zero divisors by at least two ways: \begin{itemize} \item PIR, UFR, general ZPI-ring, $\pi$-ring,

-\item regular PIR, factorial ring, Dedekind ring, regular $\pi$-ring, Krull ring. \end{itemize} For example, $R$ is a UFR (resp. factorial ring) if and only if every element (resp. regular element) of $R$ can be written as a finite product of prime elements.
-A ring $R$ is a special primary ring (SPR) if $R$ has only one prime ideal $P$ and if $P$ is nilpotent.
-Then $R$ is a PIR (resp.
-UFR, general ZPI-ring, $\pi$-ring) if and only if $R$ is a finite direct sum of PIDs (resp.
-UFDs, Dedekind domains, $\pi$-domains) and SPRs.
-Now, we will call a ring $R$ {\em a general Krull ring} if $R$ is a finite direct sum of Krull domains and SPRs.
+\item regular PIR, factorial ring, Dedekind ring, regular $\pi$-ring, Krull ring. \end{itemize} For example, $R$ is a UFR (resp., factorial ring) if and only if every element (resp., regular element) of $R$ can be written as a finite product of prime elements.
+A PIR is a special primary ring (SPR) if it has only one prime ideal.
+Then $R$ is a PIR (resp., UFR, general ZPI-ring, $\pi$-ring) if and only if $R$ is a finite direct product of PIDs (resp., UFDs, Dedekind domains, $\pi$-domains) and SPRs.
+Now, we will call a ring $R$ {\em a general Krull ring} if $R$ is a finite direct product of Krull domains and SPRs.
 Hence, $\pi$-rings are general Krull rings and general Krull rings are Krull rings.

 Recall that $R$ is a Krull ring if and only if every regular principal ideal of $R$ can be written as a finite $v$-product (or $t$-product) of prime ideals \cite[Theorem 13]{7}.
 However, the next example shows that this is not true of general Krull rings.